endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 These two rows appear to tell slightly different stories.
 In the first we see a nearly balanced fight, depending on how you favor jabs versus power shots.
 The second row tells a much more partisan tale.
 Here we see that Ward holds a definitive advantage.

 Taking a look at this data in another way I identified each round with the judges' scores.
-There were eight rounds that were unanimously agreed upon, three for Kovalev and five in Ward's favor, and four that were split.
+There were eight rounds that were unanimously agreed upon, three for Kovalev (red) and five in Ward's favor (blue), and four that were split (green).
 I replotted the data points with colors to identify the judges' take on the fighters' performance.

 <img src="/code/kov_ward_rd_feat/output_7_0.png" alt="punch4punch_judges" align="middle" /><br>
 <sub>Data Source: <a href="http://compuboxonline.com/" target="_blank">CompuBox</a></sub>

-With the added context of the official score cards you might say that Ward was favored in more active rounds, most likely due to his more acurate punches.
+With the added context of the official score cards you might say that Ward was favored in more active rounds, possibly due his higher accuracy shining through in busier rounds.
 Beyond that I am a bit hard pressed to distinguish how the split rounds should be distributed.
-Nothing in particular jumps out.
+While certain split/green rounds appear closer to Kovalev they often times fall into Ward's half of the graph.
 The fact that Kovalev had a knockdown in one of the rounds doesn't exactly help matters.
-That round, when your default, he's going to be opening round and typically one where the punch numbers will be hard to generalize to other rounds.
+That round goes to the fighter who scored the knockdown in the abscence of a remarkable in-round comback by the floored opponent.
+For our purposes punch numbers from round two may be difficult to generalize to other rounds.

 <img src="/code/kov_ward_rd_feat/output_12_1.png" alt="punch4punch_judges2" align="middle" /><br>
 <sub>Data Source: <a href="http://compuboxonline.com/" target="_blank">CompuBox</a></sub>

-Setting aside the head-to-head comparison I wanted to visualize the performance side-by-side.
-The benefit of splitting the fighter inputs from each other is to combine jobs and power punches for single fighter, again per round.
-By plotting the two feature Data points on the same graph with distinguishing colors and markers we can see a more complete view of the fighters round performances that we unfortunately lose the connection with the other fighters contributing performance in the same round.
-I could've added colors to distinguish the multiple rounds but that would've been too much of a CF or more politely chart junk as Edward tufty calls it.
+Setting aside the head-to-head comparison I wanted to visualize the performances side-by-side.
+The benefit of splitting the fighter inputs from each other is to combine jabs and power punches for a single fighter (again per round).
+Plotting the two-feature data points, with distinguishing colors and markers, could allow for a more complete view of the fighters' round performances.
+Unfortunately we lose the connection with the other fighter's contributing performance in the same round.

+I could have added distinguishing colors/markers for each round but that would have been too much of a CF. [FN: Or chart junk as Edward Tufte more politely calls it.]
 Instead I decided to meet the need halfway.
-We already know this is a fight of two halves.
-So I've distinguished the fighter markers to help if you were see how each fighter did in the respective halves of the bout.
+We already know this is a fight of two halves so I distinguished the markers for fighter by color, again red v. blue, and rounds by shape, circle (1st half of bout) v. square (2nd half), to  to help if you were see how each fighter did in the respective halves of the bout.

 having come to the end of basic exploratory visual analysis I switched my attention to learning and prediction.
 This was a tough thing to ask due to the small number of examples.
 I partly mitigated this like reading three instances of each round, one for the decision of each judge.
 With the punch that's as features and the judge decisions as labels I applied several quick techniques to see what if anything popped out.